yclim95/active_record_migration_ex/README.md

 >
 > User will execute only "**ruby todo.rb**" to run your app.

+    7.1) Explore and try to understand the framework.
+Figure out what defines controller, models and views.
+    7.2) Observe the demo codes and figure out how they require one another.
+    7.3) Once done, begin your coding.

 <br />
 8) Once done, perform your last "git push" to your repo.